SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

 Foreign keys
 ~~~~~~~~~~~~
-Support for foreign keys to partitioned models is limited in Django 5.1 and older.
-These are only suported under specific conditions.

-For full support for foreign keys to partitioned models, use Django 5.2 or newer.
-Django 5.2 supports composite primary and foreign keys native through :class:`~django:django.db.models.CompositePrimaryKey` to support.
+There is no support for foreign keys **to** partitioned models.
+Even in Django 5.2 with the introduction of :class:`~django:django.db.models.CompositePrimaryKey`, there is no support for foreign keys.
+See: https://code.djangoproject.com/ticket/36034

 Foreing keys **on** a partitioned models to other, non-partitioned models are always supported.